Need Help Getting A Grant Of Probate?

 Please call us for a free no obligation chat on 0800 3 10 11 12

-If you have recently lost a close relative, and have been named as the executor of their estate, it is important to have a basic knowledge of probate law and an understanding of what a grant of probate is.
+If you have recently lost a close relative, and have been named as the executor of their will, it is important to have a basic knowledge of probate law and an understanding of what a grant of probate is.
 You must be able to understand and implement your responsibilities lawfully and effectively in relation to the administration of a loved one’s estate.
 This page will provide a brief overview of how to get a Grant of Probate.
+Grant of Probate will only apply when the deceased left a will.
+If the deceased died without making a will then a different grant, called a grant of letter of administration will be needed.

 - Grant of Probate – a Grant of Probate is a Grant of Representation that is provided when a will has been created and an executor has been appointed.
 It is evidence of the executor’s authority to manage and administer the deceased’s estate with the authority stemming from the Will itself.